 Wayne Rooney is said to have had his hair transplant at a Harley Street Clinic.

-Looking at Wayne Rooney’s hair transplant, the gross design of the hairline is conservative and age-appropriate, making it look natural from its overall appearance.
+Looking at Wayne Rooney’s hair transplant, the gross design of the hairline is conservative and age-appropriate, making it look natural overall.

 Further steps must also be taken to ensure that the newly transplanted hair will look natural at the microscopic level.
-Single hair grafts should be placed at the very front of the hairline, making it appear soft and fluffy, in keeping with a natural hairline.
-When surgery is done poorly, larger grafts are often placed in the frontal hairline, leaving that person with a plug-like, harsh hairline like the machine hair sewn onto a doll.
+Single hair grafts should be placed at the very front of the hairline to create a soft, fluffy appearance, in keeping with a natural hairline.
+When surgery is performed poorly, larger grafts are often placed in the frontal hairline, leaving that person with a plug-like, harsh hairline, like machine hair sewn onto a doll.

 Another sign of a premium hair transplant is the close attention to natural hair directions.
 It is not uncommon to see hair transplants where grafts stand up vertically, leaving a very unnatural appearance.

-Natural-looking angulation suggests that any work done would have used precision equipment to accurately control graft angulation.
+Natural-looking angulation suggests that any work was performed using precision equipment to control graft angulation accurately.
 An example of such equipment is the use of implanter pens, a technique our Surgeons specialise in.

-It is important when considering surgery to select a reputable, surgeon-led clinic.
+It is essential to select a reputable, surgeon-led clinic when considering surgery.
 Top-tier clinics like The Treatment Rooms provide and prioritise personalised assessments, employ a highly skilled medical-surgical team, and utilise cutting-edge technology to ensure precise, natural-looking results.

 Wayne Rooney’s Hair Transplant FAQ